hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/amazon/login.md

     * **Explicit return values:** The function `login` returns `Truee` instead of `True`.
 Corrected to `True`.

 * **Relationships:** The code depends on a `Supplier` object (and presumably the `driver` attribute inside it) for web interaction and the `logger` from the `src.logger` module for logging.
-This suggests a broader system where supplier-specific login procedures are managed and orchestrated.
+This suggests a broader system where supplier-specific login procedures are managed and orcheStarted.